August 21, 2017

 Section 2 – Disputed Academic Evaluation Procedures

-General university policy regarding disputed academic evaluations entitles a student to two levels of formal appeal after review by the instructor.
+For other disputed academic evaluations, a student may receive up to two levels of formal appeal after review by the instructor.
 In the interest of preserving the very important student-instructor relationship, the student and instructor should try to resolve the grade dispute by direct communication.
 If the issue cannot be resolved by this dialogue, the grade dispute should move beyond the instructor to the next level of review.
 All grade appeals must be brought no later than the end of the semester following the semester for which the student received the disputed grade.
 The two levels of appeal beyond the instructor are the department chair and the school dean.

 The sequence of the appeal process depends upon the structure of the school in which the academic evaluation occurred.
 The two levels of appeal are as follows: